ENRICHING THE MELROSE COMMUNITY BY TEACHING AND ADVOCATING THE ARTS

 My name is Sade Law and I am a mixed media artist.
 I enjoy using many different forms of media such as pastels, water color, acrylic ,oils, ink and polymer clay.
 I am a self taught artist that focuses mostly on animals.
 I take pictures of animals in nature and turn them into whimsical and fun characters.
 As well as being an artist I am a mental health professional that works with children.
 After dealing with heavy topics all day I use my carefree art style to decompress.
 There are some underlying emotions and human struggles in my paintings like depression, anxiety especially in my whimsical mice.

-Brenda Appling, Glenda Appling, Betha Bach, Gayle Bone, Dave Carpenter, James Chapman, Mary Ann Clawson, Karen Combs, Gail Davis, Stephanie Greathouse, Julio Green, Kitty Korth, Sade Law, Anita Lenas, Nansea Markham, Kimberly Miller, James Neale, Kelvin Ordway, Bill Smith, Jackie Strickland, Karen Whitney, Patricia Zylinsky
+Brenda Appling, Glenda Appling, Betha Bach, Gayle Bone, Dave Carpenter, Mary Ann Clawson, Karen Combs, Gail Davis, Stephanie Greathouse, Julio Green, Kitty Korth, Sade Law, Anita Lenas, Nansea Markham, James Neale, Kelvin Ordway, Bill Smith, Jackie Strickland, Karen Whitney, Patricia Zylinsky

 Visit our Location